By continuing your navigation on this site, you must accept the use and the writing of Cookies on your connected device.

 1. Transmission of pedaling force:

-The crankset is made up of a set of chainrings, cranks and an axle.
+The gravel bike crankset is made up of a set of chainrings, cranks and an axle.
 When the rider pedals, force is transmitted from the pedals to the chainrings via the cranks and then to the chain, causing the rear wheel to rotate.

 2. Variation of ratios: